Mission and History

 The Arlington Central School District was founded in 1924.
 The District hired its first music specialist in 1931, and since that time has maintained quality music education in its schools.

-Non-competitive Marching Band started at the Arlington High School Junior/Senior High School in the mid-1940s and continued until the late 1960’s.
-The group performed in local events, parades and home football games.
-Very simple formations were utilized as the band played a pre-game with the National Anthem, played “pep-tunes” in the stands, and returned to the field to entertain crowds at halftime.
-Using every band member available, the group formed the letter “A” on the field to the delight of the crowds.
+The non-competitive marching band started at the Arlington High School Junior/Senior High School in the mid-1940s and continued until the late 1960s.
+The group performed in local events, parades, and home football games.
+Very simple formations were utilized as the band played a pre-game with the National Anthem, played “pep tunes” in the stands, and returned to the field to entertain the crowd at halftime.
+Using every band member available, the group formed the letter “A” on the field to the delight of the crowd.
 During this time, twirlers were often part of the performance.
 In 1957, Edward Husted was hired as the band director of the Arlington Junior/Senior High School Band, which often performed as the Marching Band.